hrhodin/UnsupervisedGeometryAwareRepresentationLearning/README.md

 python configs/test_encodeDecode.py
 ```

 It outputs synthesized views and 3D pose estimates with matplotlib.
+Note that this requires an X Window System when exectued on a remote server, e.g., ssh -Y name@server.com.
 Different view angles can be explored interactively through slider input.
 It should look like this:

 ![NVS and pose viewer image](./example.png "NVS and pose viewer")